notes toward an individualist form of government

 comments

 America is not the land of the free.
-Freedom here is not guaranteed or handed to anyone.
+Obviously, freedom here is not given or guaranteed to anyone.
 It is merely the land of the opportunity for freedom, if one knows how to claim it and to exercise one’s rights.
-This is increasingly rare.
+Such knowledge is increasingly rare.
 The system has taken over the raising of children and brainwashes them against self-reliance.
-But the opportunity still exists for those who will curb their complaints enough to take the action necessary to claim their birthright.
+But the opportunity still exists for anyone who will curb his complaints enough to take the action necessary to claim his birthright.

-Thus the distributed system I described exists implicitly in America already, and will as long as the constitution stands.
+The distributed system I describe exists implicitly in America already, especially as long as the constitution stands.
 Some people are quietly and firmly managing their own affairs.
-They interrupt state proceedings when such get out of hand, and gently neutralize them with the principle of conditional acceptance.
-“Sure, I’ll do that as long as you can show me where I agreed to it in writing.”
+They neutralize state proceedings when such get out of hand with the principle of conditional acceptance.
+“Sure, I’ll do that as long as you can show me where, in writing, I agreed to it.”
+Government by consent of the governed is real.
+Even Edward Bernays, master propagandist, knew this.

-The collectivist catastrophe has now devolved from its Satanic temples into think tanks, the academy, the arts, journalism, civil service, and anarchist gang warfare on normal people.
-It is chomping at the bit in disaster zones like San Francisco and Portland.
-But we are not too late to avoid another widespread cycle of it.
+The collectivist catastrophe has now devolved from Babylon, through Rome, to the Vatican, to its Satanic temples and secret societies, to think tanks, to the academy, the arts, journalism, civil service, and anarchist gangs warring on the streets against decent people.
+It has taken over in disaster zones like San Francisco and Portland and chomps at the bit in many others.
+But we are not too late to curtail another full cycle of it.

 autonomous infrastructure

 The need for security does not keep the centralized state in place.
-Security is not that hard to provide.
-A big show must be made of it constantly to justify a centralized state’s provision of it.
+Security is too easy to provide.
+A big show must be constantly made of it to justify the centralized state’s provision of it.
 Parades.
 Wars.
 Terrorist alerts.
-The occasional false flag operation.
-You know the drill.
+Negligence of crime followed by crackdowns.
+The occasional false flag operation to remind us why we need them and to push us in the desired direction.

-Infrastructure is centralized to maintain control over the population of us slaves.
-Freedom requires of anyone who wants it to begin making his infrastructure autonomous.
-Autonomous means not just off-grid, but simple, minimal, cheap, durable, maintainable.
-It is way beyond the expensive, complicated solar and wind installations that most suppliers want to sell.
+Freedom requires autonomous infrastructure.
+Autonomous means not just off-grid, but simple, minimal, cheap, durable, maintainable, self-replaceable or attainable without re-enslavement, and self-eliminating if possible.
+It goes beyond the expensive, complicated solar and wind installations that most suppliers want to sell, for example.

-Gupta embodies autonomous infrastructure positively with the Hexayurt Project.
+Gupta concretized autonomous infrastructure with the Hexayurt Project.
 He sets the stage for us.
-His story, “The Unpluggers” about people who bail on our high-cost lifestyle is interesting.
+See also his story, “The Unpluggers” about people who bail on our high-cost lifestyle.

-Living Energy Farm uses direct solar power (no controllers or batteries) in most of its systems.
+Living Energy Farm uses direct solar power—no expensive batteries or controllers—in most of its systems.
+The (@DoomerOptimism) interview on YouTube is good.

-My designs and the last 5 chapters of my book demonstrate the same subversive attitude to high-tech: using new technology for purposes simpler than intended, or new methods to revive obsolete technology—or injured, atrophied living tissue.
+My designs and the last 5 chapters of my book demonstrate the same subversive approach.
+I use technology for purposes simpler than intended; using new methods and materials to renew obsolete technology; and all to provide conditions for life to revive itself to ultimately make make technology unnecessary altogether.

 strategy

-We are trapped in the system by belief, powerlessness, and physical dependency on its infrastructure.
-So our strategy to recover freedom consists of:
+We are trapped in the system by belief, powerlessness, and dependency on its infrastructure.
+So our strategy to recover freedom is to:

-Every part of the strategy proves rational and thrilling: the way life really is and ought to be all the time.
+Every part of the strategy proves rational and enjoyable.
+Which is the way life really is and ought to be all the time.
 We invite you to turn away from the boring insanity of enslavement, find your true friends, and live.

 further